Dale L. Wilcox

 Mr. Hethmon earned a B.A. in Near Eastern Studies from UCLA, an M.I.M. from Thunderbird Graduate School of International Management, and received his J.D. from the University of Maryland Law School in 1999.
-He is a member of the Maryland and District of Columbia state and federal bars, and admitted to practice before the First, Third, Fourth, Ninth, Tenth and Eleventh federal appellate courts as well as the United States Supreme Court, and has appeared pro hac vice in other jurisdictions.
+He is a member of the Maryland and District of Columbia state and federal bars, and admitted to practice before the First, Third, Fourth, Fifth, Ninth, Tenth and Eleventh federal appellate courts as well as the United States Supreme Court, and has appeared pro hac vice in other jurisdictions.
 Mr. Hethmon worked his way through law school while a qui tam relator in a federal foreign corruption case, and has litigated pro bono land use and sustainable development cases in Maryland.
 Prior to practicing law he worked and travelled widely overseas.
 He has written on a range of immigration law and policy topics, from amnesty to xenophobia.

 Kris W. Kobach

 Mr. Kobach is the 31st Secretary of State for Kansas, sworn in on January 10, 2011.
 Kansas voters elected him by a wide margin on a platform focused on stopping voter fraud.
 With that goal in mind, Secretary Kobach began his term by introducing a bill designed to make it easy to vote but hard to cheat.
 Both houses of the legislature adopted the Secure and Fair Elections Act with large bipartisan majorities.
 Governor Brownback signed the bill into law on April 18, 2011.